 Administratively impracticable to account for: The primary characteristic of a de minimis fringe benefit is the administrative impracticality of determining its value and/or the amount allocable to individual employees.
 For instance, a holiday party, the total cost of which is easily determinable, generally is a good example of this concept.
 Although it may be easy to ascertain which employees attended the function, it would be administratively difficult to determine how much food or drink was consumed by each guest.
 Employer-sponsored raffles are another example.
-Although the employer likely knows how much it spent on raffle prizes, keeping track of who won the raffled items could be burdensome, particularly if employees made contributions toward the purchase of raffle tickets.
-This is not to say that all items won in a raffle are tax-free.
-For example, a television won in a raffle is not tax-free to the employee winning it because its value exceeds what would be nominal.
+Although the employer likely knows how much it spent on raffle prizes, keeping track of who won the raffled items could be burdensome, particularly if employees made contributions toward the purchase of raffle is not tax-free to the employee winning it because its value exceeds what would be nominal.
 Additionally, it is not difficult to keep an account of the employees winning the most valuable items.